9-1-pursuit/project-snack-a-log-backend/README.md

 ### Back-end

-1. Basic root route that returns a string
+1. Basic root route that returns a string, 'Welcome to Snack-A-Log'
 1. Snacks resource
 1. Get one (with the correct id)
 1. Get one (non-matching id, sends 404)